Why is My Pretreated Shirt Staining?

 A less common issue that you may see is what we call “crystallization”.
 Instead of the shirt changing colors the way that is common with typical staining, the pretreated area may look like there is salt on the shirt.
 This is caused by water in the pretreatment becoming trapped while the shirt is being pressed.
 You are most likely to see this when using too much pressure or a poor quality sheet of parchment paper.

 The surest fix for this is to use a hover technique when pressing the shirt.
 To do this, first lower the press so that it is hovering just above the shirt for ten seconds.
 After this, lift the press to allow steam to escape.
 You may now continue pressing the shirt as you normally would.
 If your press does not allow for you to hover, then you may instead try pressing for several short intervals.
 You should still see steam escape the shirt when the press is lifted, which will prevent water from building up and causing issues.
-You can find a video tutorial on this process by following this link.

 Staining in the Sun